 Learn more about us.

 Russell and his wife, Felicia live in Kirbyville, TX on the family home place where Russell grow up.
 Russell is a fifth generation cattleman and has been working in the cattle industry for over 38 years.
 He has worked as a ranch manager, herdsman, custom cattle fitter & showman.
 While running his custom cattle fitting and showing service he produced numerous area and regional Champions, as well as World and National Champions.
 He has worked as a Herd Consultant, helping to build several successful breeding programs for a number of ranches over the years.
 He has an extensive background in bovine care and handling that has yielded successful results.
 Over the years he has put his background and knowledge to work managing the in-house embryo programs for several top Texas Longhorn herds..
 He and Felicia have recently opened Chosen 1 Genetics, a Embryo Transfer and Artificial Insemination Facility.
 Russell enjoys being able to help people achieve their goals and dreams in the Texas Longhorn industry.
 While his primary experience has been working with Texas Longhorns, he grew up working on his family's cow-calf operation.
 Working alongside his father he learned how to handle all types of cattle.
 Russell and Felicia raise and maintain a herd of Longhorn cattle that are of the historic Butler bloodline.
 For Russell working with cattle is not just a job but a passion that he feels Blessed to be able to do.
 He also continues to work with a number of top herds on their breeding and marketing programs through his Longhorn Round Up marketing service.
 Russell travels the country judging numerous Texas Longhorn shows each year including several of the major shows in the Longhorn industry.
 He is an approved ITLA and TLBAA judge.
-He currently is serving as the Vice President and Secretary of ITLA (International Texas Longhorn Association) and is on the Breed Advisory Committee of TLBAA (Texas Longhorn Breeders Association of America).
+He currently is serving as the Vice President and Secretary of ITLA (International Texas Longhorn Association) and served several years on the Breed Advisory Committee of TLBAA (Texas Longhorn Breeders Association of America).

 A large number of the animals that we offer on this site will be straight Butler breeding.
 That is why we are providing you with additional information on the Butler line of Texas Longhorns.